-I’m a product manager and aspiring founder.
+I’m a product manager.
 My goal in life is to make some contribution to the progress of humanity.

 I have a lot of interests.
 Among them:

 .
 I like building useful things.
 And product is a job where you get to do just that.
 I want to build lots of useful things in my lifetime, and long-term be a key part of building at least one big useful thing (probably a software company).
 Product is synergistic with that long-term goal: it lets you practice building, just within a narrower scope.
 I’m also a bit risk-averse, though, and it helps that conversely trying (and failing!) to build one’s own company can actually be accretive to a product career.

 .
 My first internship was at a real estate private equity firm, JBG (now JBG Smith, NYSE: JBGS).
 I also closed in April 2020 on the sale of a SFH I bought a few years ago.
 I’ve always found real estate a fascinating asset class, not least for its prominent role in American notions of success and prosperity.

 Today, I generally believe that in most cases, real estate investing is

 a great way for individuals to generate differentiated, risk-adjusted returns¹, especially in most major cities.
 I think the most compelling case to make for it is on the basis of appreciation (supplemented by income), yet